Do Go On - 400 - The Millennium Dome Heist

 And very uncomfortable to watch.

-I hate that he insists on wearing gloves to podcasts.
+I hate that he insists on wearing gloves to podcast.

 Okay, so during the surveillance on the farmhouse in Kent,